joneavila/dissatisfaction-models/README.md

    `dissatisfaction-models` in MATLAB and add the folder and its subfolders to Path.

+## Feature specification file

+[It is mono.fss with added 'cp' feature.]

 ## Frame-level models

 The frame-level models share a train, dev, and test set (`frame-level/train.tl`, `frame-level/dev.tl`, and `frame-level/train.tl`, respectively).

 Customer utterances were labeled as `d`, `dd`, `n`, `nn`, `o`, and `?` by three annotators following guidelines [here].
 To predict dissatisfaction on a scale from 0 to 1 where 0 is neutral and 1 is dissatisfied, `n` and `nn` are read as 0, `d` and `dd` are read as 1, and all other labels are ignored.
 Predictions are on single frames of 10ms.
 The data is not balanced; there are many more neutral labels than dissatisfied labels.
 [A statistic would be nice.]

 ### Frame-level k-NN model